saikumarnunsk/devTinder/src/notes.md

 18, \*\*Create a routes and divide the APIs
 19, \*\* create a Routes using express.Router
+21, ## create a relations between the collections
+21, ## mongo DB Queries

 20, \*\* indexing(componound indexes) in mondoDB(make it quer faster)